PCOS: From symptoms to self-advocacy. Get the handbook

 But there’s actually a lot your body is doing behind the scenes to make ovulation happen.
 Read on to learn precisely how it works plus how you can predict and confirm ovulation.

-- The process of ovulation takes the team effort of your fertility hormones and reproductive organs.
+• The process of ovulation requires the teamwork of your fertility hormones and reproductive organs.

-- Ovulation occurs 12 – 14 days before your period.
-The egg gets released about 24 – 36 hours after the luteinizing hormone begins rising.
+• Ovulation occurs 12 – 14 days before your period.
+The egg is released about 24–36 hours after the luteinizing hormone begins to rise.

-- There are a lot of methods out there for ovulation tracking.
+• There are numerous methods available for ovulation tracking.
 Some include: ovulation calendars, OPKs, tracking your CM or BBT, follicular scans, and fertility monitors like Inito.

 Here’s the gist of what’s going on in your body before, during, and after ovulation: